 - Most people can’t see beyond tomorrow and act emotionally, while we need to act rationally and see the long-term consequences of our actions.

-Therefore, anybody that sees the need for the world to take an urgent action faces a difficult task when proposing pragmatic, fast and very radical changes to the ways the world is governed.
+Therefore, anybody that sees the need for the world to take an urgent action faces a difficult task when proposing pragmatic, fast and very radical changes to the way the world is governed.
 It seems to me that the only realistic route for humans to take is to create a new organisation, which would have the capacity, resources and resolve to act on behalf of all of us in the hour of the emerging existential threat.
 To have any chance of successful delivery of its foremost objective, i.e. to protect Humanity against existential risks, such an organisation should have supranational powers exceeding any prerogatives of the existing international bodies, such as United Nations, NATO or WTO.
 We need an organization that would resemble the World Government.
-Only such an organisation, which should be operational by about 2030, would have some chance to mitigate not just global political and social risks but all other existential risks mentioned before.
+Only such an organisation, which should be operational by about 2030, would have some chance to mitigate not just global political and social risks but all other existential risks mentioned earlier.

 The agenda of such an organisation should be governed by one key issue: Fighting existential risks.
 Any other objectives are subordinate to that goal, since if there is no Humanity and no civilisation there is no point to discuss other aims of such an organisation.
-2030 is a threshold date, because by then we must have a full control mechanism of AI in place.
+2030 is a threshold date, because by then we must have a full control mechanism over AI in place.
 This objective is the driver for the entire the agenda of this website.